 The Turtles are referred to at the beginning of Stephen Hawkins famous book ‘A brief history of time’.
 As this version of the story goes – Bertrand Russell is giving a public lecture on cosmology.
 He described how the earth orbits around the sun, which orbits around the center of a vast galaxy.
 At the end of the lecture, a little old lady complains that the lecture is a load of rubbish.
 She declares that the world is really a plate supported on the back of a giant turtle.
 After some banter he replies with a smug grin by asking her, what is the turtle standing on?
 She says, “you’re very clever, young man, but it’s turtles all the way down!”

 What we now know is that the Earth is dragged around the sun at 100000 kph which itself is dragged around by the Milky Way at 800000 kph.
 And it feels like you’re sat still, reading this!
 I’ve seen a rather dubious suggestion that the old lady was in fact the famous Anthropologist Margaret Mead and her and Bertrand were playing out the story, rather than creating it.
 I’d like to think so.
 Either way, there’s a lesson in here for any contemporary scientific views at the raggedy limits of the cutting edge.
-Let’s say quantum physics – you don’t know how it works yet either and use lots of a thematically turtles to fill in the gaps.
+Let’s say quantum physics – the physicists don’t know exactly how it works yet either and use plenty of figurative turtles to fill in the gaps.
 I find it kind of comforting that Metaphors are just a form of equation that predates Mathematics.
-The turtles remain a scientific quandary called the infinite regression and at this point it’s worth noting Fritjof Capra – I’m saying nothing.
+The turtles remain a scientific quandary called the infinite regression and at this point it’s worth noting Fritjof Capra and The Tao of Physics – I’m saying nothing.

 Mathematics is the ultimate Metaphor.
 Replacing real things with an abstract set of symbols that can be constructed in a way as to mimic the behaviours of the things in the real world.
 Most people would have absolutely no idea what is being represented in the mathematics just by reading the numbers, including other mathematicians.